What is CRO?

 Regardless of expertise level, a majority of marketers use some form of conversion rate optimization to improve their marketing campaigns as shown by this Econsultancy graph:

 Let’s explain the concept by defining the two terms that make up conversion rate optimization, i.e. conversion rate and optimization.

 What is a conversion rate?

-Conversion rate can be defined as the percentage of people who visit a web page and click on the call-to-action button and convert on that offer.
-A conversion can mean different things depending on the page goal such as a blog subscription, an ebook download, webinar registration, free trial sign-up, etc. For example, when a visitor registers for your webinar by clicking the call-to-action button on your webinar landing page, your conversion rate has increased.
+Conversion rate can be defined as the percentage of people who visit a web page and click the call-to-action button and convert for that offer.
+A conversion can mean different things depending on the page goal such as a blog subscription, an ebook download, webinar registration, free trial sign-up, etc. For example, when a visitor registers for your webinar by clicking the call-to-action button on your webinar post-click landing page, your conversion rate increases.

 What is optimization?